But First We Brunch

 Storage instructions

-Freezer instructions: After double wrapping in plastic wrap, place your pastry in a freezer bag or double wrap in aluminum foil.
-Place in the freezer for up to two months.
-For best puff and flavor, use within 2 months.
-To defrost, place in the refrigerator overnight.
+Freezer: After double wrapping in plastic, place the dough in a freezer bag or wrap again in aluminum foil.
+Freeze for up to 2 months.
+To defrost, move it to the refrigerator overnight before using.

 What can I make with Rough Puff Pastry?